Tania Del Rio

 She holds a Master in Public Policy degree from the Harvard Kennedy School of Government and a Bachelor's degree in International Relations from New York University.

-She lives in East Boston with her family.
+A proud Mexican-American, she lives in East Boston with her family.
 As a former varsity swimmer, she enjoys practicing sports, especially swimming, water polo, and running.
-Del Rio was born in Mexico City and raised as a bi-cultural child between the U.S. and Mexico.